ExpressLRS/Docs/docs/software/gyro.md

 _Also known as: wind rejection mode, stabilized mode_

-The gyro corrects movements of the plane that are not the result of stick inputs.
+The gyro corrects movements of the aircraft that are not the result of stick inputs.

 #### Stick Priority

 A variable gain that depends on the stick deflection.
 The gyro gain decreases as the stick deflection increases.
-The **Stick priority** value defines at which point of the stick travel the gyro gain reaches zero.
+The **stick priority** value defines at which point of the stick travel the gyro gain reaches zero.

 By default, **stick priority** value is `100%`.
 At stick center, gyro gain is fully applied, and starts declining as the stick deflection increases.
 When the stick reaches 50% of its travel, the gyro gain has been reduced by half, and at full stick deflection (`100%` of travel) the gyro gain is zero.